temuair/fot/docs/classes/overview.md

 ## Choosing a Class

 Every Aisling starts their adventure as a Peasant.
 However, you can choose your path at level 5 at the Temple of Choosing in Mileth.
-This will likely be of the most important choices you make.
+This will likely be one of the most important choices you make.
 There are five paths an Aisling can go down: Monk, Priest, Rogue, Warrior, and Wizard.
 Every class has unique strengths and weaknesses:

 **Monk**: Monks fight with their powerful hands and feet.
 They are very defensive and have a variety of useful spells.